 What if more than 51% of the data they received was nonsense generated by humans in their own name?
-Would it break the code and implode the universe?
+Would it break the matrix and implode the universe?

-It is also serious business.
-Maybe, if enough of us did it, it would actually create change.
+Maybe, if enough of us did it, it could actually inspire change.
 Facebook, Google and Amazon all relies on this data.
-They sell the very same data that we’re talking about obscuring.
-Maybe we could expose the fakeness with the same clicks, likes and shares that they crave.
+They package and sell the very same data that we’re talking about obscuring.
+Maybe we could expose the system with the very same clicks, likes and shares that they crave.

-We could also use these techniques for our own personal good.
+We could also use these data generation techniques for our own personal good.
 A friend of mine keeps two YouTube accounts.
 One of them is only used for Ted talks, stuff for work and other things that represents his best self.
 On the other one he watches football highlights, music, gaming and other entertainment.
-But he won’t let that “pollute” his other account because then it instantly takes over.
+But he won’t let that “pollute” his other account because then it instantly takes over and dominates.
+Recommender systems often crave the easiest fix, that's how their masters trained them.
 Being in the world of recommender systems that made me think.

-If we can build systems to obscure data, we can also build bots that can train these algorithms to show us more of what we’d like, not what we do.
+If we can build systems to obscure data, we could also build bots that can train these algorithms to show us more of what we’d like, not more of who we are.
 Until my YouTube account has an “exploration” setting I can switch on, I might employ a bot to be more aspirational on my behalf - so to speak.
 If left to themselves, these algorithms maximize engagement and time spent, but is that really what we want?

-Until this utopian future occurs, maybe we have to employ a bot to make sure our YouTube and Instagram feed stays balanced, even if that content is not always our first impulsive choice.
-Maybe if we hid our worst tendencies from ourselves, then actually putting the device down would also be a wee bit easier?
+Maybe digital activism is just a first step.
+We could employ bots to make sure our YouTube and Instagram feed stays balanced, even if that content is not always our first impulsive choice.
+Maybe if we hid our worst tendencies from ourselves, then actually getting value from all the amazing content on these platforms would be easier too.

 I’d pay 3.99 a month for that.